CDLUC3/pal-museum-metadata/README.md

   - Any UC3 dev or stage machine
 - Where should the url run for the mods files
   - Will need to copy them
+  - Will need to think through processing if we modify the mods content